Web-Coders-2020/Soen-387-Projects/README.md

 # Message Board (Assignmen#2)

 ## Purpose
-Purpose of this mini project is to build a facebook likne blog  using various java web-based technology.
+Purpose of this mini project is to build a facebook like blog  using various java web-based technology.
 Also some other web-based technology for the front-end development.

 ## Project Description